woink/Privy-Auth-Example/README.md

 _Hint_ - > Run `npm i nodemon` and then run `nodemon index` instead of `node index` to automatically restart the server on any changes!

 The application should connect to the default server port (3042) automatically!

+## 🏁 Your Goal: ECDSA

+Only read this section **AFTER** you've set followed the **Setup Instructions** above!

+This project begins with a client that is allowed to transfer any funds from any account to another account.
+That's not very secure.
+By applying digital signatures we can require that only the user with the appropriate private key can create a signature that will allow them to move funds from one account to the other.
+Then, the server can verify the signature to move funds from one account to another.

+Incorporate public key cryptography so transfers can only be completed with a valid signature The person sending the transaction should have to verify that they own the private key corresponding to the address that is sending funds

+> 🤔 While you're working through this project consider the security implications of your implementation decisions.
+What if someone intercepted a valid signature, would they be able to replay that transfer by sending it back to the server?